microsoft/sqldev/pages/go/ubuntu/go-ubuntu-1.md

 ---
 layout: page-steps
 language: Go
-title: SLES
+title: Ubuntu
-permalink: /go/sles/
+permalink: /go/ubuntu/

 redirect_from:
   - /go/
-  - /go/sles/step/
+  - /go/ubuntu/step/
-  - /go/sles/step/1
+  - /go/ubuntu/step/1
 ---

-> In this section, you will get SQL Server 2017 on your SLES machine and then you will install the necessary dependencies to run GoLang.
+> In this section, you will get SQL Server 2017 on your Ubuntu machine and then you will install the necessary dependencies to run GoLang.

 ## Step 1.1 Install SQL Server
-{% include partials/install_sql_server_linux_sles.md %}
+{% include partials/install_sql_server_linux_ubuntu.md %}

 ## Step 1.2 Install GoLang

-If you already have GoLang installed on your machine, skip this step.
+If you already have Go installed on your machine, skip this step.
 To install GoLang, follow these commands:

 1. Run the following commands: